holgerd77/django-dynamic-scraper/docs/development.rst

 **Changes in version 0.8.11-beta** (2016-01-05)

-* New :ref:`detail_page_url_placeholders` which can be used for more flexible detail page URL creation
+* New :ref:`attribute_placeholders` (previously: detail page URL placeholder) which can be used for more flexible detail page URL creation
 * Unit test for new functionality

 **Changes in version 0.8.10-beta** (2015-12-04)